-Playing as the Interceptor requires you to constantly be moving.
+Playing as the Interceptor requires you always to be moving.
 As a result, you’ll find yourself doing a lot more jumping and dodging than the other javelins.
-Since both this actions interrupt your weapon reload animation, you’re going to want weapons with fast reload times and rate of fire.
+Since both these actions interrupt your weapon reload animation, you’re going to want weapons with fast reload times and rate of fire.

 Using Your Speed

 The Interceptor’s heat meter fills the slowest of any javelin when flying, which, when combined with its extended dodge, quick turning speed, and triple jump, makes it one of the most versatile classes for positioning.

 While these abilities all have obvious upsides for battle, some uses may not immediately stand out.